Thomas G. Burish

 In 1976, Burish joined Vanderbilt’s faculty as an assistant professor of psychology.
 He taught undergraduate courses in abnormal psychology, personality, introduction to delivery of psychological services, stress, and biofeedback as well as graduate courses in psychopathology, health psychology, and clinical practicum.
 He remained at Vanderbilt for the next 26 years, establishing a prominent reputation in cancer research, receiving honors for excellence as an undergraduate teacher, and serving in numerous administrative positions, including as chair of the Department of Psychology from 1984 to 1986.

 A member of the American Cancer Society’s national board of directors from 1991 to 2006, Burish served as its chair from 2004 to 2005.
-Currently he serves on the board of directors of BioCrossroads and the Center for Research Libraries and chairs the board of South Bend’s Memorial Hospital.
+Currently he serves on the board of directors of BioCrossroads and the Center for Research Libraries.

 He is the coauthor or coeditor of four books, including Coping with Chronic Disease: Research and Applications and Cancer, Nutrition, and Eating Behavior: A Biobehavioral Perspective.
 He also has contributed to more than 15 other books and has written some 70 journal articles in his field.

 Burish and his wife, Pamela, have two sons.